 The essentials for your beach trip in Split are pretty basic – but there’s one you might forget.

-- There is at least one cafe at all the beaches listed, so you can grab water/beers there when you arrive if you forget.
+• There is at a cafe at most of the beaches listed, so you can grab water/beers there when you arrive if you forget.
 I do usually bring a sandwich or a burek from a bakery as some of them don’t have food, and the ones that do charge a lot.

-And of course, heading to the beach isn’t the only way to get out on the water in Split.
-If you want a whole day on the sea and a party, you can’t go wrong with Boat Party Split!
+And of course, heading to one of the best Split beaches isn’t the only way to get out on the water here.
+If you want a whole day on the sea and a party, you can’t go wrong with a boat tour!

-I hope this helps you to have an amazing trip in Split – get your towel and get a tan, and have a great time.
+I hope this helps you to have an amazing time on one or more of these Split Croatia beaches – get your towel and get a tan, and have a great time.

 You might also like: